Skip to main content

 • Lubbock Power & Light - A municipal utility turned TDU in 2024

-Palmetto LightReach highly encourages retail choice customers to consider Palmetto's Retail Energy Plan* or Battery Bonus Plan, which are also accessible in your app.
+Palmetto LightReach highly encourages retail choice customers to consider Palmetto's Retail Energy Plan or Battery Bonus Plan with a solar buyback rate, which are also accessible in your app.

 Insider Tip: The Battery Bonus Plan is the same as the Retail Energy Plan with additional bill credits.